 May, Jun, Jul, Aug

-You probably heard of this volcano after its eruption, in April 2010, caused chaos in air travel across northern Europe.
+You probably heard of this volcano after its eruption in April 2010, which caused chaos in air travel across northern Europe.
 So this hike to its summit will be both a mountaineering experience and a sightseeing trip!

 The volcano is completely covered by an ice cap, known as the Eyjafjallajökull glacier.
 If you’ve always wanted to walk on a glacier, this trip will also allow you to test your skills on one!

 On the way up, you’ll be able to see the effects that the eruption had on the glacier.
 You’ll also get to enjoy the incredible views that this peak is well-known for.

 This 8 to 10-hour hike is only suitable for those with a very good physical condition.
 You won’t need any technical skills but please note that the top part has many crevasses.

 This 1-day ascent to the summit of the Eyjafjallajökull volcano is a once in a lifetime experience!
 Get in touch with us and we’ll start planning your adventure to the summit of this famous volcano!

 This price listed is the price to join a group.
 Please enquire about private tours if you are interested.